Published: December 21, 2022, Edited by: Mads Hobye

 • How can we prevent abusive behaviour and encourage a supportive atmosphere?

-• How can we support new friendships, e.g., games, room for reflection, and facilities for dancing?
+• How can we support new friendships, such as through games, a room for reflection, or facilities for dancing?

 Project formats:

 The living laboratory will be located in the festival area called BAZAR.
-The intention with the BAZAR area is to offer an area, where participants can rest or join various activities addressing sustainability and circularity.
-Your project should fit within one the following three formats:
+The intention of the BAZAR area is to offer an area where participants can rest or join various activities addressing sustainability and circularity.
+Your project should fit within one of the following three formats:

 • As a permanent installation on a light pole.
 This format ensures you have power and a solid base to mount your installation on.
 It is expected that the installation works on its own and that you maintain it during the music period.